 The Merciful Cop and the Atonement

 In all the time I’ve been driving, I’ve paid the price when I made a mistake.
 Justice (for the most part) had 100% control over my life.
 I couldn’t remember the last time that I’d made a mistake and the law had been merciful.
 In the 20 years of speeding, fines, and missed court appearances, I had not learned my lesson.
-I’d continued to drive the way I wanted to, breaking myself against the law that is implicitly just and merciless.
+I’d continued to do Reckless Driving, breaking myself against the law that is implicitly just and merciless.

 And then, this cop had allowed me to go unscathed.
 Who knew if he’d bought my lame potty-break excuse?
 He’d looked at me, desperate and crazy, and told me to “go and sin no more.”